MicrosoftDocs/xamarin-docs/docs/ios/platform/in-app-purchasing/index.md

 ---
-title: "In-App Purchasing"
+title: "In-App Purchasing in Xamarin.iOS"
-description: "iOS applications can sell digital products and services using the Store Kit APIs.
-Products are created and managed in the iTunes Connect portal.
-Apple manages the transaction processing and approves all products before they can be sold, and charges a fee for each transaction (currently 30%).
-Apple requires that you use the in-app purchasing for any digital sales in your app, but you cannot use it for sales of physical goods or non-digital services.
-Apps that offer alternate payment options for digital products and services are likely to be rejected.
-This document explains how to configure your application to use Store Kit and provides Xamarin.iOS examples of the most common in-app purchasing scenarios." ms.prod: xamarin ms.assetid: B41929D8-47E4-466D-1F09-6CC3C09C83B2 ms.technology: xamarin-ios
+description: "This document describes how to sell digital products and services using the StoreKit APIs.
+It links to guides that discuss configuration, consumable products, non-consumable products, transactions, subscriptions, and more." ms.prod: xamarin ms.assetid: B41929D8-47E4-466D-1F09-6CC3C09C83B2 ms.technology: xamarin-ios